Iceman8911/sugarbox/README.md

 ### Persistence Configuration

+> **Note:** Save data is compressed by default.
+The engine will auto-detect and decompress as needed when loading, so you do not need to handle this manually.

 To use save slots, you must first provide a `persistence` adapter in the engine's configuration.
 This adapter is responsible for the actual reading and writing of save data to a storage medium like `localStorage`, `sessionStorage`, or even a remote database.

 A simple adapter using `localStorage` might look like this: